melomaan/ghost-update/README.md

 after which you can follow all the prompts to update your Ghost blog.

+If you only want to check what is the latest version of Ghost without doing anything else to the blog, then pass the -v flag to the script as such:

+`./update.sh -v`

+and an output of the latest version number will be shown.
+To proceed as usual just remove the flag.

 # Change Log
 All notable changes to this project will be documented in this section.
 Inspired by [Keep a CHANGELOG](http://keepachangelog.com/).

 ## [Unreleased]
+### Changed
+- Add "-d" flag for easy location input.

+## [0.0.7] – 2015-07-19
+### Added
+- A more usable way of checking the latest version via a shorthand "-v" flag option.

+### Changed
+- Script logic in terms of order of execution.
+Before you had to input the location of the install and only then found out the latest and installed version.

 ## [0.0.6] – 2015-06-08
 ### Added